rolftimmermans/zeromq-ng/README.md

 * **sendTimeout** – ZMQ_SNDTIMEO <br/>
   <[number]> Sets the timeout for sending messages on the socket.
 If the value is 0, `send()` will return a rejected promise immediately if the message cannot be sent.
 If the value is -1, it will wait asynchronously until the message is sent.
 For all other values, it will try to send the message for that amount of time before rejecting.

+* **socksProxy** – ZMQ_SOCKS_PROXY <br/>
+  <[string]> The SOCKS5 proxy address that shall be used by the socket for the TCP connection(s).
+Does not support SOCKS5 authentication.
+If the endpoints are domain names instead of addresses they shall not be resolved and they shall be forwarded unchanged to the SOCKS proxy service in the client connection request message (address type 0x03 domain name).

 * **tcpKeepalive** – ZMQ_TCP_KEEPALIVE <br/>
   <[number]> Override SO_KEEPALIVE socket option (if supported by OS).
 The default value of -1 leaves it to the OS default.